-A research team led by Professor Zhang Ge, Director of the Technology Development Division and Associate Director of Law Sau Fai Institute for Advancing Translational Medicine in Bone and Joint Diseases; Professor Lyu Aiping, Dean of Chinese Medicine and Dr. Kennedy Y.H.
-Wong Endowed Chair of Chinese Medicine; and Professor Zhang Baoting, Assistant Director of the School of Chinese Medicine at The Chinese University of Hong Kong, has developed a novel drug discovery strategy for the virtual screening of natural products for microRNAs (miRNAs).
+A research team led by Professor Zhang Ge, Director of the Technology Development Division and Law Sau Fai Institute for Advancing Translational Medicine in Bone and Joint Diseases; Professor Lyu Aiping, Dean of Chinese Medicine and Dr. Kennedy Y.H.
+Wong Endowed Professor in Chinese Medicine; and Professor Zhang Baoting, Assistant Director of the School of Chinese Medicine at The Chinese University of Hong Kong, has developed a novel drug discovery strategy for the virtual screening of natural products for microRNAs (miRNAs).
 The findings of their research were recently published in the world-renowned journal Advanced Science (https://onlinelibrary.wiley.com/doi/10.1002/advs.201903451).

 Professor Zhang Ge